gzerveas/CODER/README.md

 model checkpoints, performance metrics per epoch, the experiment configuration, log files, predictions per query, etc.

-[We recommend creating and activating a `conda` or other Python virtual environment (e.g. `virtualenv`) to install packages and avoid conficting package requirements; otherwise, to run `pip`, the flag `--user` or `sudo` privileges will be necessary.]
+[We recommend creating and activating a `conda` or other Python virtual environment (e.g. `virtualenv`) to install packages and avoid conflicting package requirements; otherwise, to run `pip`, the flag `--user` or `sudo` privileges will be necessary.]

 `pip install -r coder/requirements.txt`